 Figure 7.6 can be said to illustrate fund strength: fund size relative to the size of payments received.
 In the early stage of premium pension history - without disbursements and without excess yield - funds match, in principle, the number of contribution years.
-The starting value of the curves is based on the number of years since the start of the system.

 Another way to present the future role of the premium pension is to show it as a part of the total national pension.
 Earning pension credit for premium pension first began in 1995.
 This means that those cohorts retiring today only get a small portion of their pension from the funded part.
 The phasing-in will continue up to 2040-2050, which means an ever increasing share of the pension will be paid from premium pension funds.
 Of current contributions, 13.5 percent goes to premium pension.
 In the absence of excess return, also disbursements will be paid with the same relative proportion.
 Assuming an excess return, the picture changes.
-In the optimistic scenario premium pension accounts for over 30 percent.
+In the base scenario premium pension accounts for approximately 22 percent.
+In the optimistic scenario it accounts for just over 30 percent.